SharePoint/sp-dev-docs/docs/apis/webhooks/lists/delete-subscription.md

 ------------|------------
 Office 365 SharePoint Online|Read and write items and lists in all site collections.

-**If your application is a SharePoint add-in:**
+### If your application is a SharePoint Add-in

-You must grant the SharePoint add-in the following permission(s) or higher.
-A subscription can only be deleted by the SharePoint add-in that created it.
+You must grant the SharePoint Add-in the following permission(s) or higher.
+A subscription can only be deleted by the SharePoint Add-in that created it.

-Scope | Permission Rights
+Scope | Permission rights
 ------|------------
 List|Manage